guidesemail bounce rateemail deliverabilityemail verification

 Get your bounce rate below 2% in 30 days with a four-week plan: audit your list and remove hard bounces, deep-clean with email verification, fix data entry points with real-time validation, then build ongoing hygiene processes.
 Every 1% bounce rate improvement protects your sender reputation and improves deliverability on all future campaigns.

 The benchmark for healthy email programs is under 2% bounce rate.
-Most B2B teams run between 5-15% - and they're paying for it in lost pipeline.
+Most B2B teams run between 5-15% -- and they're paying for it in lost pipeline.

 This guide walks you through exactly how to get your bounce rate below 2% in 30 days.
 No theory, just actionable steps.

-Why Bounce Rate Matters More Than Ever
+Why Does Email Bounce Rate Matter More Than Ever?

 Email providers have gotten aggressive about bounce rates.
 Here's what's changed: